 There is one OpEx formula passive income investors need to concern themselves with, perhaps more than any other: the operating expense ratio.
 As its name suggests, the operating expense ratio is used to measure how much it costs to run a rental property compared to the income it is bringing in.
 To determine a property’s operational expense ratio, simply divide a property’s operating expense by its gross operating income.
 Proceed to add up all of the necessary expenses to stay in business (rent, equipment, inventory costs, marketing, payroll, insurance and more) and divide the number by the amount of profit realized by the business.

+What is a capital expense in real estate?
+What are operating expenses in real estate?
+These are two very important questions investors need to answer before they even break into the investing community.
+That said, don’t let the industry jargon confuse you.
 The CapEx Vs OpEx debate can be quite confusing, and for good reason: the two metrics share a lot of similarities.
 If for nothing else, both are necessary expenses incurred to continue running a company.
 What’s more, both CapEx and OpEx factor into a company’s cash flow, and can significantly impact their bottom line.
 While there are several differences that need to be taken into consideration, the companies that can do so successfully stand a better chance at exercising a more sound financial strategy.